There are 8 steps to starting a business in Washington DC:

 - No double taxation

 And unlike a Corporation, your LLC is not subject to double taxation.
-Instead, your LLC’s profits will “pass-through” to your personal tax return and federal taxes are just paid once.
+Instead, your LLC’s profits will “pass-through” to your personal tax return and federal taxes are paid just once.

 For more details, on which is the best entity type for you, please see: